aarons20/NJIT-Testing-Workshop/README.md

 ```
 Note:  If you have another version of Java installed you can change your environment variables to set version 17  as the default path.

+### Installing PyTest

+You'll need to install PyTest by using the command below.
+This is the testing libraries we will be using for Python.
+To view examples of how we will use them within this project you can click [here](https://github.com/PeePeePirate/NJIT-Testing-Workshop/blob/main/tests_bank.py)

+For more instructions you can visit their site: https://docs.pytest.org/en/7.4.x/getting-started.html
+CMD:
+pip install -U pytest

+### Installing Coverage

+The final item you'll need to install is [Python Coverage](https://coverage.readthedocs.io/en/7.3.2/).
+This package will be used to create the report that will be feed into sonarqube to analysis.

+For more insturctions you can visit their site: https://coverage.readthedocs.io/en/7.3.2/
+CMD:
+python3 -m pip install coverage